taraldefi/external-documentation/grant-draft.md

 Investors will have the opportunity to lock up funds and earn a set return based on the return generated from the insurance premium charged for the individual transaction between buyer and seller.

-Given that customers will be denominating in fiat, a stablecoin will need to be minted based on the value of the STX locked within the protocol.
-For example, if a Stacker locks 100k Stacks tokens at a value of $1.50 per token, then [some] % of the USD value of Stacks locked will be minted as a stablecoin to fund the loans.
-Incorporation of a pooling function.

-Given that a large proportion of customers will still required fiat tokens, there will also need to be an on- and off-ramp piece that allows participants to access their funds and similarly repay loan amounts to the protocol.

 The liquidity pool will allow investors to either select the individual loans that they want to finance (30/60/90 day duration).
 These will have a varying yield based on the collateral supplied and the individual risk in the transaction.
 To ensure ongoing liquidity, a second pool of liquidity will be formed for bundled credit that could be financed for example by locked Stacks tokens.

 As Taral will not be acting as a custodian of the funds, Taral will create a DAO that will allow for protocol participants to contribute to the governance of the protocol.